Potential game: Potential games and improvement paths

 An improvement path (also called Nash dynamics) is a sequence of strategy-vectors, in which each vector is attained from the previous vector by a single player switching his strategy to a strategy that strictly increases his utility.
 If a game has a generalized-ordinal-potential function $\Phi$, then $\Phi$ is strictly increasing in every improvement path, so every improvement path is acyclic.
 If, in addition, the game has finitely many strategies, then every improvement path must be finite.
 This property is called the finite improvement property (FIP).
 We have just proved that every finite generalized-ordinal-potential game has the FIP.
-The opposite is also true: every finite game has the FIP has a generalized-ordinal-potential function.
+The opposite is also true: every finite game with FIP admits a generalized-ordinal-potential function.
 The terminal state in every finite improvement path is a Nash equilibrium, so FIP implies the existence of a pure-strategy Nash equilibrium.
 Moreover, it implies that a Nash equilibrium can be computed by a distributed process, in which each agent only has to improve his own strategy.

 A best-response path is a special case of an improvement path, in which each vector is attained from the previous vector by a single player switching his strategy to a best-response strategy.
 The property that every best-response path is finite is called the finite best-response property (FBRP).
 FBRP is weaker than FIP, and it still implies the existence of a pure-strategy Nash equilibrium.
 It also implies that a Nash equilibrium can be computed by a distributed process, but the computational burden on the agents is higher than with FIP, since they have to compute a best-response.

 An even weaker property is weak-acyclicity (WA).
 It means that, for any initial strategy-vector, there exists a finite best-response path starting at that vector.
 Weak-acyclicity is not sufficient for existence of a potential function (since some improvement-paths may be cyclic), but it is sufficient for the existence of pure-strategy Nash equilibrium.
 It implies that a Nash equilibrium can be computed almost-surely by a stochastic distributed process, in which at each point, a player is chosen at random, and this player chooses a best-strategy at random.